pipelinedb/pipelinedb/README.md

 #### Send PipelineDB some data

 Now let's generate some test data and stream it into a simple continuous view.
-First, create the continuous view:
+First, create the stream and the continuous view that reads from it:

     pipeline
+    =# CREATE STREAM test_stream (key text, value integer);
+    CREATE STREAM
-    =# CREATE CONTINUOUS VIEW test_view AS SELECT key::text, COUNT(*) FROM test_stream GROUP BY key;
+    =# CREATE CONTINUOUS VIEW test_view AS SELECT key, COUNT(*) FROM test_stream GROUP BY key;
     CREATE CONTINUOUS VIEW

 Events can be emitted to PipelineDB streams using regular SQL `INSERTS`.
 Any `INSERT` target that isn't a table is considered a stream by PipelineDB, meaning streams don't need to have a schema created in advance.
 Let's emit a single event into the `test_stream` stream since our continuous view is reading from it: